 Choose the satellite you want to see using the pull down menus at box at the lower left.
-Using your mouse cursor move it near your location and then double click or simply drag the map.
+Then, drag to map using your mouse cursor to move the map near your location.
 The map image will move so that the chosen point is in the centre.
 The latitude and longitude of the dot at the centre of the map is then displayed below the map, together with your satellite dish pointing angles: azimuth, elevation and polarisation.

 Set the dish elevation (up/down) angle first.
 There may be a scale on the back.
 An inclinometer may be of use if you know the dish elevation offset angle.
 Set the feed rotation polarisation angle also.
 There may be polarisation rotation scale on the LNB feed horn throat.
 Facing the satellite, clockwise polarisation is positive, negative is anticlockwise.
 For the azimuth angle (sideways) use a magnetic compass and swing the dish boldly sideways to find the satellite on the first swing.
 Then spend half an hour peaking up.
 Peaking up is really important for long term service quality and minimum outage time during rain fades.
 Lyngsat listings of Satellite TV in India.

 The India map comes with the following cities and towns marked Amritsar, New Delhi, Jaipur, Kanpur, Patna, Varanasi, Ahmadabad, Mumbai, Pune, Nagpur, Kolkata, Hyderabad, Bangalore, Chennai and Madurai.
 As you expand the scale to look more closely, you will see more towns marked and named.
-The starting satellite shown is New Skies NSS-6 at 95 east, Intelsat 4 (was called PAS 4) at 72 deg east longitude.
-You can try INSAT at 74 deg east longitude, above the equator.
-Choose your required satellite from the pull down list.
+The starting satellite shown is INSAT-3D at 82 deg east longitude, above the equator.
+There are Intelsat birds at around 60, 62 and 64 deg E. You can try INSAT 3DR at 74 deg east longitude and INSAT 4B at 85.5 E. Choose your required satellite from the pull down list.

-Safety Warning: The results of this page may be in error.
+The results of this page may be in error.
 The latitude and longitude are not intended for the navigation of aircraft, ship or other vehicle purposes.
 Dish pointing angles may be wrong.
 Magnetic azimuth bearings are approximate.

 This page is Copyright Satellite Signals Limited (c) 2007 All rights reserved.
 Please report any copyright infringements to firstname.lastname@example.org , also feedback on technical errors or problems with this page.
 Thanks